Trump endorses challenger against Georgia elections chief

 “The establishment still doesn’t get how popular Trump is with the base, but they will,” said Debbie Dooley, an early tea party organizer and Trump ally who is close to Hice.
 “We’ve known Raffensperger was dead, and Jody can excite the base and raise money.
 This is a serious challenge.”

 Collins was Trump’s choice in 2019 for a Senate vacancy, opened by Republican Johnny Isakson’s retirement.
-But Kemp opted for Kelly Loeffler.
-Collins finished third in a jungle primary behind Warnock and Loeffler last November before Warnock prevailed in a runoff.
+But Kemp opted for Loeffler.
+Collins finished third in a jungle primary behind Warnock and Loeffler last November before Warnock prevailed in the January runoff.

-Hice has not cut as high a profile since his election in 2014 as Collins did, but the 60-year-old has been a loyal Trump lieutenant.
-He was part of a group of Republican officials in Georgia who relentlessly pushed Trump’s false claims of voter fraud last fall.
-He endorsed a lawsuit filed by Texas against Georgia and other battleground states seeking to overturn Biden’s victory in the U.S. Supreme Court -- a suit the high court rejected -- and he objected to the certification of Electoral College votes even after a pro-Trump mob violently stormed the U.S. Capitol. ___
+Hice has not cut as high a profile since his election in 2014 as Collins did in Washington, but the 60-year-old has been a loyal Trump lieutenant.
+He was among the many Republican officials in Georgia who relentlessly pushed Trump’s false claims of voter fraud last fall.
+He endorsed a lawsuit filed by Texas against Georgia and other battleground states seeking to overturn Biden’s victory in the U.S. Supreme Court -- a suit the high court rejected -- and he objected to the certification of Electoral College votes even after a pro-Trump mob violently stormed the U.S. Capitol on Jan.
+6.